VirusBuster: History

 The legal and trade predecessor of the firm began to develop antiviral products at the end of the 1980s.
-Its released the software named "Virsec" came out at the same time, when other well known vendors appeared with their similar solutions.
-In 1992 Virsec was renamed to "VirusBuster".
+At that time, it released the software product "Virsec", at a time other well known vendors appeared with similar solutions.
+In 1992, Virsec was renamed to "VirusBuster".
 At the later official formation of the firm, this name became the name of the company as well.

 In 1997 the official foundation of VirusBuster Ltd took place.
 In the next years, the company produced mainly anti-viral products for the Hungarian market, primarily for the governmental sector.

-2000 was the year of the international opening.
-VirusBuster's products began to participate in international test from the summer of this year, and the firm itself began to build up international partnerships also in 2000.

 Between 2000 and 2003 VirusBuster steadily extended its portfolio.
 The developments manifested in the increasing number of protected platforms and systems, also in new layered security products to target new threats, and in the management system for the firm's security products.
 With all of these achievements, the company could offer effective security solutions for every organizational customers.

-In 2001 The Australian Leprechaun licensed VirusBuster's antiviral technology to integrate it into its own security products.
+In 2001, the Australian Leprechaun licensed VirusBuster's antiviral technology to integrate it into its own security products.
+However, Leprechaun ceased operations in 2004.

-Between 2003 and 2006 VirusBuster strengthened its Eastern European and worldwide market positions.
+Between 2003 and 2006, VirusBuster strengthened its Eastern European and worldwide market positions.
 The antiviral engine of the company became an independent product, and thus it was integrated into several other firms' security solutions.
 These were the years, when VirusBuster appeared on the American market.

 In August 2012, Agnitum, the PC security expert and manufacturer of the Outpost range of security products, had announced the acquisition of antivirus technology and infrastructure from its long-term partner VirusBuster.

 In October 2012, the owner of the VirusBuster has made the decision that the products and the services were going to be removed from the market.
-The entire development and malware analysis team joined Sophos.